The most award winning

-Synopsis: In an observational study enabled by a powerful drug-dispensing record linkage system, statin use among a large number of patients treated with cardiovascular drugs, was associated with a 20% reduction in incipient cancer diagnosis over a seven year period.
+Synopsis: In an observational study, enabled by a powerful drug-dispensing record linkage system, statin use among a large number of patients treated with cardiovascular drugs was associated with a 20% reduction in incipient cancer diagnosis over a 7-year period.
 Although not a definitive answer, drugs in this class may have cancer protective properties, and certainly further investigation is warranted.

 Graaf and colleagues from the Academic Medical Center, Departments of Clinical Pharmacy and Oncology, in Amsterdam, in conjunction with the Department of Pharmaco-epidemiology and Pharmaco-therapy at the Utrecht Institute for Pharmaceutical Sciences (UIPS) in the Netherlands, conducted a population-based, nested, case-control study to investigate the relationship between statin therapy and the risk of cancer.

 For this, data were collected from the PHARMO record linkage system, which is a database that contains drug-dispensing records for a population of approximately 300,000 individuals residing in eight medium-sized Dutch cities.
-The current study included all patients with prescriptions for cardiovascular drugs between January 1, 1985 and December 31, 1998.
+The current study included all patients with prescriptions for cardiovascular drugs between January 1, 1985, and December 31, 1998.
 Cases were identified by a diagnosis of incident cancer.
 Overall, 3129 subjects developed a diagnosis of cancer during this period, and these were matched with 16,976 controls that were free of a cancer diagnosis.
-Statin use (at least 6 months) was associated with a risk reduction of incident cancer of 20% (adjusted OR, 0,80; 95% CI, 0.66-0.96).
+Statin use (at least six months worth) was associated with a risk reduction of incident cancer of 20% (adjusted OR, 0,80; 95% CI, 0.66 to 0.96).
 Additionally, when the patients using the statins were compared to those using other lipid-lowering therapies, an adjusted risk estimate of 0.89 (95% CI, 0.56-1.41) was found.

 Comment by William B. Ershler, MD